dimitrijepanic/Reveal-PartnershipSuggestion/README.md

 ## Overview
 Dear Reader,

 I have implemented the Reveal Backend Engineer Project - PartnershipSuggestion in Java.
 Overall idea was to try to decouple the system services, while theoretically allowing for them to be expanded in the future, with adequate scallability patterns.
 The diagram below depicts the high level architecture of the system.
+For adapters I have chosen to use the Dependecy Injection Pattern.
+The communication between services is done through Domain Objects, while sending requests to Adapters through Command, and lastly Data Transfer Objects are used to receive results from adapter method calls.
 <p align="center" width="100%">
    <img width="33%" alt="overview" src="https://github.com/dimitrijepanic/Reveal-PartnershipSuggestion/assets/82520610/6d29f5b9-58d5-494e-8cb3-41e54fe34474">
 </p>